Client Management

 Viewing and downloading documents

-All uploaded documents appear in the client entity drawer as file cards showing the file name, type icon, and size.
+All uploaded documents appear in the client drawer as file cards showing the file name, type icon, and size.
 Click on any document to view it directly in the browser (for supported formats like PDF and images) or use the download button to save it locally.
 Documents are also accessible from linked project and invoice records for cross-reference.

 If you want to see every file uploaded across the client's projects, proposals, and invoices in one combined list, switch to the Related tab.
 It aggregates documents from every related record into a single preview-friendly list, sorted with the newest uploads first.